 - That although many survivors of trauma share common experiences, there is no “one size fits all” healing process.
 Every individual’s healing will be, and should be, tailored to meet their own unique needs, goals, environment, and preferences.

-- That no emotion is inherently bad and that what matters is how that emotion impacts the quality of life for the survivor and the people around them.
-We will never push someone to forgive an abusive person unless and until the survivor decides that’s what they want.
+- That no emotion is inherently bad; what matters is how that emotion impacts the quality of life for the survivor and the people around them.

 - That we live in relationship with other living humans, the land, ancestors and other dead, spirits, gods, and other entities that may defy easy categorization, and that it is our responsibility to work towards being in right relationship with those beings who wish to engage with us.